E-commerce in France

 French rules and legislation

 If you sell products to French customers, you have to abide by French laws and regulations.
 They may differ from the laws and regulations you are used to in the Netherlands.
-Two examples:
+For example, France has stricter regulations for packaging and recyling:

 Apply for a local domain name

 The French domain name administrator assigns domain names with a .fr extension.
-EU companies without a French branch can also apply for a .fr domain name through an authorised registrar, which will submit your application to Afnic.
-Afnic has a of authorised Dutch registrars.
-Make your website and your general terms and conditions fits with local laws and regulations.
+Individuals and EU companies without a French branch can also apply for a .fr domain name through an authorised registrar, which will submit your application to Afnic.
+Afnic has a of authorised registrars including Dutch companies.
+You can search the overview by name or country.
+Make sure your website and your general terms and conditions fits with local laws and regulations.

 Your French customers